Economy of Kazakhstan: Gambling

+Housing market

+As of 2016, the total housing area in Kazakhstan was 342.6 e6m2, an average of 21.4 m2 per person.
+The housing area per person increased by 20% in the period from 2005 to 2016, but remained below the UN's recommended standard of 30 m2 per person.

 External trade and investment

 Trade

 Kazakhstan has 11 transcontinental routes, including rail and road routes, and many oil and gas pipelines.
 The country's geographic position allows for the transporting of goods from China to Europe three to four times faster than other routes.

 Sherin Suzhikova, Counselor of Kazakhstan's Chamber of Commerce and Industry and Chao Yon-chuan, Secretary-General of the Taiwan External Trade Development Council (TAITRA), signed an agreement on 13 October 2006 in Taipei to improve economic relations through "exchanges of market information and visits by trade professionals."
 TAITRA has an office in Almaty, Kazakhstan.

 In 2006, North Dakota's then Lieutenant Governor Jack Dalrymple led an 18-member delegation of the North Dakota Trade Office representing seven North Dakota companies and Dickinson State University on a trip to Kazakhstan, Ukraine and Russia.
 North Dakota exports mostly machinery to Kazakhstan, the eighth largest destination for North Dakotan exports; machinery exports increased from US$22,000 to US$25 million between 2000 and 2005.

 The percentage of high-tech exports (as a share of manufactured exports) from Kazakhstan has grown from just 4.46% in 1995 to 37.17% in 2014.
 One of the main factors that triggered this growth was the Technology Commercialization Project developed and implemented by the World Bank Group and the Kazakh Government.
 Through this project, 65 Kazakh tech startups received funding and training helping them get their innovations into markets.

 China is Kazakhstan's important trade partner.
 In late March 2015 the two countries signed 33 deals worth US$23.6 billion.
 The deals cover different industries, such as oil refining, cars, steel.

-Kazakhstan's foreign trade turnover in 2018 comprised $93.5trn that is 19.7% more compared to 2017.
-The volume of export in the reporting period made $67trn (+25.7%) and import was $32.5trn (+9.9%).
+Kazakhstan's foreign trade turnover in 2018 comprised $93.5bn that is 19.7% more compared to 2017.
+The volume of export in the reporting period made $67bn (+25.7%) and import was $32.5bn (+9.9%).

 The Government of Kazakhstan has been supporting Kazakhstani exporters operating in foreign markets through their QazTrade incubator.
 Since September 2019, the program selects businesses and assists them with navigating bureaucracy and connecting to foreign markets the government deems a priority, including Germany, Turkey, the United Arab Emirates, Iran, and China.

-National investment strategy

-The Kazakh government approved in August 2017 a national investment strategy, which seeks to increase foreign investments by 26% in five years and create a more favorable investment climate.
-The strategy also identified 27 countries as the most important sources investments.
-These countries include the US, UK, China, Russia, Germany, France, Italy, Turkey, Japan, the UAE, South Korea and others.
-The Ministry for Investment and Development works with Ministry of Foreign Affairs to develop individual plans of actions for each country.

-In order to achieve the 26% growth of FDI, Kazakhstan executes economic diplomacy.
-Key actors of Kazakhstan's foreign economic policy are the Ministry of Foreign Affairs, Ministry of Trade and Integration of Kazakhstan, KazakhInvest and Qaztrade.